-Reports on Power Consumption and Increasing Energy Use of Wireless Systems and Digital Ecosystem
+Energy Consumption of 5G, Wireless Systems and the Digital Ecosystem

-Reports on the Increasing Energy Use of Wireless Systems and Digital Ecosystem
+Reports on the Increasing Energy Consumption of Wireless Systems and Digital Ecosystem

 “Alarming new research suggests that failure to source renewable energy could make data centres one of the biggest polluters in just seven years.
 As analysts estimate as many as 50 billion devices to be connected by 2020, with some statistics pointing to more than 100 billion a further five years down the line, new alarming research suggests that data centres will be one of the biggest energy consumers on the planet, beating many countries’ energy consumption levels.”